chostler24/holbertonschool-higher_level_programming/README.md

-# 0x00.
-Python - Hello, World
+# Higher Level Programming

-This project introduces Holberton students to the Python language.
+This repository is for learning higher level programming using the Python language.